-In Years 7, 8 and 9 pupils follow a common curriculum in which the time allocation for each subject is carefully balanced to give all pupils an appropriate exposure to the linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative domains.
-Noteworthy features include the opportunity for pupils to experience a wide range of Design Technology subjects including Food, Graphics and Resistant Materials; the introduction of a FACT rotation of classes in Years 7, 8 and 9 which means students are immersed in food, art, computing and technology for extended blocks of time in order to make more rapid progress and build skills; the introduction of GCSE Science and
+In Years 7, 8 and 9 pupils follow a common curriculum in which the time allocation for each subject is carefully balanced to give all pupils an appropriate exposure to the linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative domains, building strong foundations for study at GCSE.
+Noteworthy features include the opportunity for pupils to experience a wide range of subjects including Food, Computing and Design and Technology; the introduction of a rotation of classes in Years 7, 8 and 9 means students are immersed in food, computing and technology for extended blocks of time in order to make more rapid progress and build skills; the commencement of GCSE Science and Mathematics courses in Year 9 and the introduction of Global Perspectives in Years 7 and 8.